PaulCaroline/CIS120_Final_Project/README.md

 - [x] Construct classes for GameObjects, including players, hitboxes, ledge platforms and gameplay huds
 - [x] Make the hud responseive to display player damage ratings and remaining stocks (lives)
 - [x] Create custom spritesheet animations for character movements and attacks
+- [x] Set up gameplay controls to respond to simultaneous keyboard inputs
+- [x] Make the game playable by facilitating player damage, removing lives, and restting player positions until 3 lives are lost
+- [ ] Consider adding settings to edit the number of stocks at the start of the game
+- [ ] Consider making menu tiles responsive to replace Game Setup dropdown
+- [ ] Complete Pikachu attack B effect and lightning bolt animation
+- [ ] Implement smash attack functionality and animations
+- [ ] Export finished product as a runnable .jar file

 See the [open issues](https://github.com/PaulCaroline/CIS120_Final_Project/issues) for a list of proposed features (and known issues).